Under Hood Components: Engine, Motor, and More

 Belts

-Cylinders and Spark Plug Wires
+Car Engine Cylinders and Spark Plug Wires

 Piston and Crankshaft

-Oil Fill Cap and Dipstick
+Oil Filler Cap and Oil Dipstick

-If you change your own engine oil, this is where it’s changed and refilled.
+If you change your engine oil, this is where it’s changed and refilled.
 The fill cap is located on top of the engine and may be labeled “oil fill,” “engine oil,” or with an oil can icon.
-There will also be a dipstick for checking the oil levels, which should sit in between the min and max marks.
+There will also be a dipstick for checking the oil levels, which should sit between the min and max marks.

 Radiator

 The radiator is a heat exchanger used for cooling and regulating engine temperature.
 It is the large panel that sits upright behind the front grille of the car.
-Do not remove the radiator cap after your car has been running!
+Do not remove the radiator cap after your car has been or is still running!
 This is hazardous because cooling systems are under immense heat and pressure.

-Transmission
+Auto Transmission

 The transmission lies on the rear side of your engine and beneath other parts; therefore, it’s not easily visible.
 The dipstick is located next to it for checking the transmission fluid level.